This is a recording of the Practical Expertise Webinar: Outside the Study Abroad Box: Working with Non-Traditional and Non-Credit Travelers.

 This is a recording of the Practical Expertise Webinar: Internships Abroad: Development, Integration, & Execution.

 Marianna Savoca, Assistant Vice President for Career Development & Experiential Education at Stony Brook University – SUNY, Whitney Morgan, Experiential Programs Administrator, George Mason University, and Kelly Holland, Associate Director for Institutional Partnerships, Global Experiences, guide participants through important considerations for developing international internship opportunities for students and preparing students to pursue these internships abroad.
+This Practical Expertise Webinar was recorded on September 11, 2018.

 - Internships abroad as work-integrated learning